alexbahnisch/react.ts-boilerplate-lite/README.md

 Then to deploy the app with live-reloading, in a separate terminal run:

 ```
-docker-compose up
+npm run serve
 ```

-The application will be available at [http://localhost:8080]().
+The application will be available at [http://localhost:9000]().

 ## Production